alexdantas/quickpress/README.md

 It was highly inspired by the [blogpost] tool - thanks a lot, Stuart Rackam!

+Quickpress follows the [Semantic Versioning standard][versioning], meaning that it increments versions in a MAJOR.MINOR.PATCH way.

 For now the source code is a mess.
 Any comments are well-appreciated.